-The dialogue will also launch two new SAIIA publications: Reframing Democracy in Africa by Karabo Mangena and Deon Cloete, and Digital Public Infrastructure Futures by Litha Mzinyati and Deon Cloete.
+The dialogue also launch two new SAIIA publications: Reframing Democracy in Africa by Karabo Mangena and Deon Cloete, and Digital Public Infrastructure Futures by Litha Mzinyati and Deon Cloete.
 Both provide fresh thinking on democratic renewal and digital transformation across the region.

 Participants